-''' class baseplate.lib.ratelimit.backends.RateLimitBackend An interface for rate limit backends to implement. '''
+class baseplate.lib.ratelimit.backends.RateLimitBackend An interface for rate limit backends to implement.

-'''

-consume (key, amount, allowance, interval)
+consume (key, amount, allowance, interval) Consume the given amount from the allowance for the given key.

-'''

 This will return true if the key remains below the allowance after consuming the given amount.